LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Description.rst

      If successful, this function returns a ``SUNMatrix`` object.
 If an error occurs when allocating the object, then this routine will return ``NULL``.

-.. c:function:: int SUNMatCopyOps(SUNMatrix A, SUNMatrix B)
+.. c:function:: SUNErrCode SUNMatCopyOps(SUNMatrix A, SUNMatrix B)

   This function copies the function pointers in the ``ops`` structure of ``A`` into the ``ops`` structure of ``B``.